 When one of my daughters had her selection narrowed down to just a few, she called me panic-stricken, asking which sorority she should choose.
 I simply told her that I did not go through rush so to think about the girls she went through rush with and formed a new friendship with because they were going to possibly be in their class and pick a house where she could truly see calling that house a home.

 Learn the facts about recruitment.
-Registration for Fall 2018 recruitment opens April 30, 2018 with Recruitment Dates running August 16-26, 2018.
-There will be an optional Parent orientation on August 16th which will require registration.
-That form will be posted on June 1, 2019.
+Registration for Fall 2020 recruitment opens around April 30, 2020, with Recruitment Dates running August 18-26, 2020.
+Potential New Members (PNM’s) have to go to recruitment orientation on August 18th.
+They are able to move into dorms early to accommodate their schedules.
+There will be an optional parent orientation on August 18th which will require registration.
+That form will be posted around June 1, 2020.